pingcap/docs-cn/upgrade-tidb-using-tiup.md

 ### If an error occurs and the upgrade is interrupted, how to resume the upgrade after fixing this error?

 Re-execute the `tiup cluster upgrade` command to resume the upgrade.
 The upgrade operation restarts the nodes that have been previously upgraded.
-In subsequent 4.0 versions, TiDB will support resuming the upgrade from the interrupted point.
+If you do not want the upgraded nodes to be restarted, use the `replay` sub-command to retry the operation:

+1. Execute `tiup cluster audit` to see the operation records:

+    {{< copyable "shell-regular" >}}

+    ```shell
+    tiup cluster audit
+    ```

+    Find the failed upgrade operation record and keep the ID of this operation record.
+The ID is the `<audit-id>` value in the next step.

+2. Execute `tiup cluster replay <audit-id>` to retry the corresponding operation:

+    {{< copyable "shell-regular" >}}

+    ```shell
+    tiup cluster replay <audit-id>
+    ```

 ### The evict leader has waited too long during the upgrade.
 How to skip this step for a quick upgrade?